Knock Out Your Knee Pain With Knee Physical Therapy In Fort Myers, FL

 Functional & Muscular Strength Tests

-Functional and muscular strength tests reveal how well you can physically function with your injury.
-You will perform various types of physical activities during these tests.
+Functional and muscular strength tests assess how well you can perform physical activities despite your injury.

 How Your Physical Therapist Will Detect the Cause of Your Knee Condition